LESBAT-HEIG-VD/EcoDynElec/docs/index.rst

 Renaming the whold directory
 ============================
-We are going to need a complete renaming, as ``dynamical`` is not satisfying at all.
+We are going to need a complete renaming, as ``ecodynelec`` is not satisfying at all.
 This means different things, as explained in `this post <https://stackoverflow.com/questions/2041993/how-do-i-rename-a-git-repository>`_